prowler-cloud/prowler/README.md

 - Trust Boundaries [trustboundaries] Read more [here](#trustboundaries-checks)

-For a comprehensive list and resolution look at the guide on the link above.

 With Prowler you can:

 - get a colorful or monochrome report
-- a CSV format report for diff
+- a CSV, JSON or JSON ASFF format report
+- send findings directly to Security Hub
-- run specific checks without having to run the entire report
+- run specific checks
-- check multiple AWS accounts in parallel
+- check multiple AWS accounts in parallel or sequentially
+- and more!
+Read examples below

 ## Requirements and Installation